alexpisquared/AAV.Shared/Src/NetLts/MsGraphLib/README.md

 These methods should help you get around the chmod error on Windows.
 Let me know if you need further assistance!

 forget it for now.
 It is not working.
 I will try it later.

+### 2024-12-03  Tested latest versions of MSGraph:
+  Looks like it is a bit better as almost all videos are playing.
+But still 500 mb is not not.
+I will wait for the next version to see if it is fixed.